 We hope this message finds you all safe, healthy, and thriving.

-The Emulation as a Service Infrastructure (EaaSI) program builds on previous work to apply the Emulation-as-a-Service (EaaS) framework for access and use of preserved software and digital objects.
-The program is focused on designing and scaling both the services and tooling needed necessary for multiple institutions to configure, share, and access software emulated environments.
-EaaSI directly complements efforts by the Software Preservation Network and others to address key aspects of software preservation including legal advocacy, research about local software preservation needs, institutional capacity building for software preservation, collection development, professional development and training, and workflow recommendations.
+Emulation-as-a-Service Infrastructure (EaaSI) is focused on enabling organizations to to configure, share, and access software emulated environments at scale.
+EaaSI is focused on a distributed, community-driven architecture that integrates with existing digital preservation infrastructure.
+This directly complements existing efforts by the Software Preservation Network and others to address key aspects of software preservation including legal advocacy, research about local software preservation needs, institutional capacity building for software preservation, collection development, professional development and training, and workflow recommendations.